elan-ev/opencast-studio/CONFIGURATION.md

 With `upload.acl` you can configure which ACL is sent (as an attachment) to the Opencast server when uploading.
 Possible values:
 - `true`: use the default ACL (this is the default behavior)
 - `false`: do not send an ACL when uploading
+- An object with string keys and string arrays as values, mapping from roles to list of allowed actions.
 - A string containing a valid ACL XML template (note the `"""` multi line string in TOML)

-The ACL XML template is a [Mustache.js template](https://mustache.github.io/mustache.5.html).
+The ACL XML as well as each string in the object is a [Mustache.js template](https://mustache.github.io/mustache.5.html).
 Summary of the template format: you can insert variables with `{{ foo }}`.
 You can also access subfields like `{{ foo.bar }}` (if `foo` or `bar` is `null`, the expression just evaluates to the empty string).
 Conditionals/loops work with the `{{ #foo }} ... {{ /foo }}` syntax: